utybo/EpiFlags/README.md

 project is not endorsed by the EPITA school.
 The EPITA logo may be a registered trademark, please inform yourself!

+**If you are a EPITA student maintaining one of the aforementioned servers**, you are free to use the corresponding logo for the server.

+**Please do not use these logos for any other purpose than Discord server logos.**

 ## Logos general design guidelines

 Follow the logo for Finland in priority, as it is the first one that was made.